tamilselvan-lws/Documents/INSTALLATION GUIDE/Wamp-Installation.md

 ### Generate a private key for the CA

-Create a directory named SSL under C directory like C:\SSL, the following commands will create the SSL files those files will be saved in the directory which we create.
+Create a directory named SSL under C directory like <code><b>C:\SSL</b></code>, the following commands will create the SSL files those files will be saved in the directory which we create.

 - Open Command Prompt from the SSL directory that we created,